-The one-week camp program is held at Lake Bomoseen in Castleton and Buck Lake in Woodbury.
+The one-week camp programs are held at Lake Bomoseen in Castleton and Buck Lake in Woodbury.
 Campers participate in hands-on learning about fish and wildlife conservation, ecology, forestry, orienteering, safe firearm and archery techniques, swimming, canoeing, fishing and more.
 Natural resource professionals come to the camp to share information on their programs and take campers out for field activities.

 “Whether kids come alone or with friends, they are guaranteed to meet new people and form new bonds while experiencing Vermont’s natural resources to the fullest,” said Fish and Wildlife Education Coordinator Alison Thomas.
 “An important take-away message and common theme during the week is that conserving and managing habitat will help ensure Vermont will have fish and wildlife in the future.”

 “We would love to have all of the advanced sessions filled for girls who have already attended a basic session,” added Thomas.
 “Advanced sessions are for campers who have completed a basic session the summer before and who are 16 years old or younger.
 Advanced sessions include more in-depth activities about backpacking, camping, natural resources, and unique hunting and fishing techniques.”